Carlo Azeglio Ciampi: Death

 He died in Rome on 16 September 2016 at the age of 95.
+His funeral was officiated at the Church of San Saturnino in Rome on 19 September by Archbishop Vincenzo Paglia.
+A national day of mourning was proclaimed on the same day and flags were flown at half-mast.

 Awards and honours

 As President of the Italian Republic between 18 May 1999 and 15 May 2006, Ciampi held the roles of: